IishuJainn/Stock-Price-Prediction/README.md

 # Stock-Price-Prediction
-Predicting the price of stocks based on News Headlines using NLP.
+Predicting the price of stocks based on News Headlines using NLP.I will also be using NLTK and Random Forest.